 Shannon Stack, 1613-24th Street, Ames, stated her and her husband began renting out the basement in the home last October as an Airbnb, and have received a lot of positive feedback.
 She explained that it allows for guests to visit Ames at a cheaper cost than a hotel, and it gives back to the community.
-The Airbnb also allowed her to provide a second income for her family while having an illness and being a stay-at-home mom.
-She stated that she is willing to pay for inspections and any necessary certificates to continue.
-Ms. Stack is in favor of Airbnb in Ames.
+The Airbnb also allows her to provide for her family as a stay-at-home mom.
+She stated that she is willing to pay for inspections and the necessary certificates, and is in favor of additional information on how to bring more into Ames.

-Ryan Houck, 65697-190th Street, Nevada, stated that he owns several duplexes in Ames and has hosted a registered, non-owner-occupied Airbnb rental.
-He feels there is a need for Airbnbs, and explained the wide range of guests he has hosted.
-He stated that he takes pride in what he does, and believes he is offering a safe place for guests to stay and helping them feel like a native of Ames.
+Ryan Howe, 65697-190th Street, Nevada, stated he owns several duplexes in Ames, and for the last six months has hosted a registered, non-owner-occupied Airbnb rental.
+He has enjoyed having the Airbnb, and explained the wide range of guests he has hosted.
+He stated that he takes pride in what he does, and believes he is offering a safe place for guests to stay.
 He added that although he has a non-owner-occupied rental, he does have a letter of compliance.